ellie-commons/reminduck/README.md

 ## 🛣️ Roadmap

-Currently dusting this off!!!
+ - Currently dusting this off!!!
 (Help wanted)
+ - Setting to have the app quack
+ - Request autostart

 ## 💝 Donations